MangoMirage/captain-kitty-one-ear/Archive-of-Idioms.md

 Clucky Pete waddled through the coral corridors of the Archive, his eyes scanning titles like *Feathers and Folklore* and *The Hen Who Knew Too Much*.
 But Pete, clucking as he went, eventually selected an ancient tome bound in gunpowder-stained leather, its spine cracked like old rigging and its pages whispering with salt.
 It was titled *The Piratical Lexicon and Raidonomics: A History*.

-“It says here,” Pete clucked, squinting at the faded ink, “that the meanin’ of ‘Don’t miss the boat’ is to keep your aim steady and true when firin’ a cannon in a storm… so you don’t miss the boat you’re aimin’ for.”
+“It says here,” Pete clucked, squinting at the faded ink, “that the meanin’ of ‘*Don’t miss the boat*’ is nothing about missing an opportunity when it's presented - it's really about keeping your aim steady and true when firin’ a cannon, so you don’t miss the boat you’re aimin’ for.”

 Kitty looked up from the brittle pages of her own tome, one paw resting on a diagram of wind-swept pigeon with cold feet.
 “Aye, tis true,” she said, her voice low and laced with memory.
 “Ye gotta keep ya eye keen if ya hopin’ to land a cannonball straight through their poop deck.
 Miss the boat, and ye might be the one doin’ the poopin’, I tell ya that much.”